ssinghHCI/AI-Wellbeing-Audit/README.md

-AI Wellbeing System Governance Audit
+Independent AI Governance Audit: LLM-Based Wellbeing Support System

-This project presents an independent AI governance audit of a mood-support conversational system.
-The objective was to evaluate risk classification, transparency standards, and safety vulnerabilities in accordance with modern AI governance frameworks including the NIST AI Risk Management Framework and emerging regulatory expectations.
+This repository presents an independent AI governance and safety audit of an LLM-based conversational system designed for entertainment recommendations and optional mood-support interaction.

-Key Findings:

-High-Risk Flags Identified: 2

-Weak Outputs: 0

-Transparency Flags: 0

-Scope of Audit:

-Harm potential assessment
+Objective

+The purpose of this audit was to evaluate potential ethical, psychological, and governance risks associated with emotionally responsive AI systems and to demonstrate a structured auditing methodology aligned with modern responsible AI expectations.

+Governance Evaluation Areas

-Emotional dependency risk review
+Emotional dependency and wellbeing risk

-Transparency and disclosure evaluation
+Transparency and user awareness

-Governance recommendations
+Reliability and response clarity

+System-level behavioral patterns

+Methodology

+The audit used structured prompt testing to simulate real-world user interactions across neutral, emotional-support, and mixed conversational scenarios.
+Responses were evaluated using a defined scoring framework to identify systemic risk patterns rather than isolated outputs.

+Key Findings

+High-risk outputs identified: 2

+Weak or unclear outputs: 0

+Transparency flags: 0

+Findings highlighted how emotionally responsive systems can introduce subtle dependency and trust risks even when outputs appear appropriate on the surface.

+Why This Matters

-This project demonstrates applied AI auditing, risk evaluation, and governance oversight skills relevant to responsible AI strategy, product safety, and compliance leadership roles.
+As conversational AI becomes embedded across consumer platforms, structured governance audits are critical for identifying psychological and behavioral risks before deployment.
+This project demonstrates applied AI auditing, risk classification, and governance oversight capabilities relevant to responsible AI strategy, product safety, and trust-focused AI leadership roles.

+Author

+Selena Singh
+AI Governance & Human-Centered AI Research